Authored by the expert who managed and guided the team behind the Albania Property Pack

 What is the average housing price in Tirana in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative sources like the Bank of Albania and INSTAT, which we manually verified for accuracy.
+We are writing this as of 2026, with the latest Tirana housing data collected from official sources, local market sources, and private-sector sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Tirana.